Welcome to Immigrant Pathways Colorado

 We’ve changed our name!
 Thanks to your support, we have grown to support immigrants and immigrant programs not just in Littleton, but across the metro area.

-Immigrant Pathways Colorado was founded in 2009 to support programs that assist immigrants and refugees in the Denver Metro area.
+Immigrant Pathways Colorado was founded in 2009 to support self-development activities and the integration of immigrants and refugees into the Denver Metro area.
 Immigrant Pathways Colorado is a community-supported 501(c)3 organization.

 Our Vision: To create a community in which immigrants feel they are welcome, belong and can contribute.